GuilhermeManzano/guilhermemanzano/README.md

 ## Hello, I'm Guilherme ! 👋

-I'm a Full Stack Developer Junior from Brazil, 29 years old and 3 years of coding.
-I'm graduate in mechanical enginner and studying analysis and systems development.
+I'm a Backend Developer from Brazil, 29 years old and 4 years of coding.
+I'm graduate in mechanical enginner and in analysis and systems development.
 I write some articles about technoloy, programming and carrer on Medium.
 A book :book: lover and a amateur :video_game: video-game player.
 <br />